Osaka Broadcasting Corporation

-Radio Osaka Corporation (株式会社ラジオ大阪, Kabushiki-gaisha Rajio Osaka) is an AM radio station of National Radio Network (NRN) in Osaka, Japan, and it is known as "Radio Osaka (ラジオ大阪 Rajio Ōsaka)".
-It is also a company of Sankei Shimbun Group in Fujisankei Communications Group.
+Radio Osaka Corporation (株式会社ラジオ大阪, Kabushiki-gaisha Rajio Osaka) is an AM radio station of National Radio Network (NRN) in Osaka, Japan.
+It is a company of the Donuts group, which owns 34% of the shares in the company with the Sankei Shimbun, part of the Fujisankei Communications Group owning 15.9% of the broadcaster's shares.

 Radio Osaka started broadcasting on July 1, 1958.

+Despite not being a member of the TBS Radio-led Japan Radio Network, OBC Radio Osaka is the only NRN-affiliated key station to air some of its programs, most notably, the weekday morning program, BRAND NEW MORNING.